Go Back

 Instructions

-• Over medium-high heat, add about 2 tablespoons of oil and toast the tinapa flakes until slightly crispy.
+• Over medium-high heat, toast tinapa flakes in oil until lightly crisp.

-• Season with salt, pepper, and a little soy sauce or fish sauce to taste.
-Mix well.
+• Season with salt, pepper, soy sauce, or fish sauce.

 Notes